 Predictions for business - Meet Chief Analytics Officer Magnus Eriksson

 Life at Northmill continues, as we talk with Chief Analytics Officer Magnus Eriksson.
-Magnus explains the role of analytics at Northmill, discusses GDPR, and the opportunities we face as Northmill continue its journey to transform consumer banking.
+Magnus explains the role of analytics at Northmill, discusses GDPR, and the opportunities we face as Northmill continue its journey to transform consumer finance.

 Tell us a bit about yourself!

 I'm a classic "Nerd" if that is a word that is still allowed to use.
 I love computer games and board games, especially if they involve strategy and competition!
 I also have, and have always had, a big interest in finance/economics.
 I've got vivid memories from watching the news program "A-ekonomi" on TV when I was seven years old and the Swedish financial crisis unfolded.
 This has brought me to work with analytics in both the credit industry and video game sector.